 Backpacking La Fortuna

 La Fortuna makes for a great base if you are planning to explore the region around the Arenal Volcano.
 The town is extremely touristy, though the surrounding area is gorgeous and definitely worthy of exploration.
 You shouldn’t spend too much time in town unless you are eating or sleeping.
+Speaking of sleeping – there are a couple of great hostels in Fortuna that will offer you a bed to rest your head and a free breakfast if you’re lucky.

 Going for a hike in Arenal Volcano National Park and soaking in natural hot pools rank as favorite activities here.
 You do not need to have a guide to go to the national park.
 There are many folks on the street in La Fortuna who will try to get you to hire them.
 Hiking in the park is very easy to sort out on your own, so don’t fall for it!